lblod/ember-rdfa-editor-plugin-generator/README.md

   These components handle the display of hints and perform the necessary actions when they are triggered (eg applying the hint in the editor)

+## How To

+### Automatically support multiple profiles

+  The editor supports multiple profiles.
+Each profile may have different plugins enabled.
+When your plugin is installed it is added to the deafult profile automatically.
+If you want your plugin to be added to multiple profiles, follow this how-to.

+  In order to add the plugin to a new profile, we need to overwrite the index.js blueprint of your addon.
+See `@lblod/ember-rdfa-editor-your-name-plugin/index.js`.

+  Below the line adding your plugin to the 'default` set, add the plugin to a new key.
+Because generators don't allow you to add the same line twice, you'll need to add a space at the end.
+An example would be:

+    await this.insertPluginNameAtKey("all", "rdfa-editor-your-name-plugin", " ");

+  That's it!
+When your plugin is added through `ember install` it will now be added to both the `default` and the `all` profiles.

 ## Contributing

 See the [Contributing](CONTRIBUTING.md) guide for details.